Traditional architectures versus Reactive microservices

 If you are new to microservices, we recommend reading Martin Fowler’s description.
 He discusses the architectural style of developing applications as suites of lightweight services and the organizational impacts of doing so.

 For systems with demanding requirements, Lightbend recommends Reactive Principles as the best way to design a system that copes well with uncertainty.
 Reactive Principles, as defined in the Reactive Manifesto, include the properties of being responsive, resilient, elastic, and message-driven.
-Lightbend Platform has delivered the technical and organizational benefits of microservices for demanding applications across a variety of industries.
+Akka Platform has delivered the technical and organizational benefits of microservices for demanding applications across a variety of industries.

 When designed with Reactive Principles, microservices have the following characteristics: